AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 ```
 ssh <username>@<ip_address>
 ```
-Skip to the “All Operating Systems” section below to continue
+Skip to the "All Operating Systems" section below to continue

 #### MacOS

 <Steele Cooke to complete>

-Skip to the “All Operating Systems” section below to continue
+Skip to the "All Operating Systems" section below to continue

 #### All Operating Systems

 You will see something like the following prompt the first time you log in.
-Enter “yes” to continue.
+Enter "yes" to continue.

 ```
 The authenticity of host '<ip_address> (<ip_address>)' can't be established.